Log in | Subscribe

 The 2017 update changed the scope to allow hydrocarbons from synthetic or renewable sources to be used as well as permitting blends with biodiesel (FAME) up to 7%.
 For distillate fuels, new grades containing biodiesel were added, the sulfur content of some grades was reduced and cloud point and cold filter plugging point (CFPP) requirements were added.
 The requirements for residual grades were unchanged.

-The next update of ISO 8217, scheduled to be released in 2023, is expected to include the introduction of numerous new residual fuel grades.
-These new grades could include residual fuels with a maximum sulfur content of 0.50%, residual fuels containing biodiesel, and residual fuels with a sulfur content above 0.50%.
-For distillate grades, blends containing biodiesel are expected to have no upper limit on the FAME content but may have additional requirements for oxidation stability, reporting the net heat of combustion, and a minimum cetane number.
+The 2024 update included the introduction of numerous new residual fuel grades [6274].
+These new grades cover residual fuels with a maximum sulfur content of 0.50%, residual fuels containing biodiesel, and residual fuels with a sulfur content above 0.50%.
+For distillate grades, blends containing biodiesel now have no upper limit on the FAME content but have additional requirements for oxidation stability, reporting the net heat of combustion, and a minimum cetane number for FAME containing blends.

 It should be noted that the bunker fuel market can be very slow to adopt updates to ISO 8217.
 For example, according to bunker trading company Integr8, in the six months prior to November 2023, 72.8% of its residual fuel trades and 72.4% of its distillate fuel trades were guaranteed to meet ISO 8217:2010.
 Only 25.8% of its residual fuel trades and 18.1% of its distillate fuel trades were guaranteed to meet the latest specification available, ISO 8217:2017.
 A small portion of its residual fuel trades, 1.8%, but a significant portion of its distillate fuel trades, 9.3%, were still only guaranteed to meet ISO 8217:2005 [5981].